canonical/snapcraft/docs/building-the-snap-on-windows.rst

 .. note::
           ⚠ While it is possible to build, publish and release snaps using WSL, it’s not currently possible to install or run them in that environment.

-Snapcraft, the command-line tool for building snaps, is distributed in the Ubuntu repository, which is accesible under WSL.
+Snapcraft, the command-line tool for building snaps, is distributed in the Ubuntu repository, which is accessible under WSL.
 Be sure to `install WSL <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__, choosing Ubuntu before continuing.

 Once installed, run WSL from the Windows Start menu.